-As outlined and detailed in the audited financial statements and notes, OCGC has recognized impairments and realized gains on venture capital investments in fiscal 2014-15.
+As outlined and detailed in the audited financial statements and notes, OCGC has recognized impairments and realized gains on venture capital investments in fiscal 2015-16.
 OCGC is expected to experience both investment gains and losses, which is typical for funds targeting early stage technology companies.
-Current fair market valuations indicate the OETF investment portfolio to be at approximately par value.